-Turkey Travel Guide provides all travel information about Turkey's sights, best places to visit, activities, food, visa, sports, climate, Turkish people customs, traditions and culture.
+Turkey Travel Guide provides all travel information about Turkey's sights, best places to visit, activities, food, visa, sports, climate, Turkish people customs, traditions, culture and much more.

 Turkey is the home of numerous communities and civilizations from the beginning of history, Anatolia is also the harbor of the magnificent Turkish culture.
 Turkish culture and art has evolved under the influence of various communities over the centuries and spread over the extensive lands of Anatolia attracts the attention for its unique elements.
 At the crossroads of the East and the West, Turkish culture, from its cuisine to social life, bears the traces of different cultures.

 The unequaled works of art and remains belonging to the many civilizations and societies that left their mark in Turkey are preserved across the centuries to welcome today’s visitors.

 Shedding light into history, far and recent, this legacy is well-preserved under the most suitable conditions.
 Museum Card provides even easier access into these interesting museums and historic sites across the country.

 If you are curious about the story of man during thousands of years, be prepared for a fascinating journey in time in a grand-scale open air museum.

 Throughout centuries Anatolia has been home to numerous civilizations and their cultures.
 The cradle of diverse civilizations from early settlements to great empires with different faiths, Anatolia has also been the crossroads of religious sites in Turkey.